-If the furloughed workers end up being counted as unemployed, January could be the first month that jobs declined since September 2010.
+The employees who are working without pay will be counted as employed.
+But if the remaining furloughed workers end up being counted as unemployed, January could be the first month that jobs declined since September 2010.

 And the decline could be comparatively large.
 The biggest seasonally adjusted, month-over-month loss during the Great Recession was in March 2009, when 802,000 jobs were wiped out.
 The largest monthly job loss on record, 1.97 million, was in September 1945 as America's wartime economy came to a halt.

 The last prolonged government shutdown, in 2013, didn't discernibly affect the headline jobs number because most workers received wages for some part of the pay period that included the 12th of the month.
 It did, however, contribute to a rise in the number of people counted as unemployed and an uptick in the unemployment rate.